×

 As we’ve said many times in this publication and throughout Noria training courses... get water under control!
 Recognize it quickly, remove it quickly.
 Inspection is your first line of defense.
 Any visual form of water should be of serious concern.
 Oil analysis is even more revealing.
 Figure out where it’s coming from and stop its ingression into the oil.

+Figure 2: Illustrated example of the presence of the four states of water in oil.
 There are so many determining factors that influence where the water is and how much water there is in each zone.

-Different Oils; Different States
+Different Oils - Different States

 Know your oils from the standpoint of how water behaves and co-exists with them.
-Engine oils for instance are loaded with polar additives such as detergents, dispersants, antiwear additives, etc. The free water state is unlikely with engine oil, even if there is 90 percent water.
+Engine oils for instance are loaded with polar additives such as detergents, dispersants, antiwear additives, etc. The free water state is unlikely with engine oil, even if there is 90% water.
 Conversely, emulsions quickly and tightly form between water and engine oil.

 Healthy, clean turbine oil is at the other extreme.
 It rapidly sheds water as there are no polar handles for the water to latch onto to form emulsions.
 Therefore, only free water and dissolved water may exist.
 As turbine oil ages, you will see water more prominently hang in the oil in an emulsified state.
 Because of this we can use water as an inspection aid to help us learn more about the health of the oil.

-When oil-water mixtures are at rest, stratification occurs based on oil density, polarity and Stoke’s Law.
-This is seen hypothetically in the illustration of Figure 2 and the photo images of the oil samples in Figure 3.
 Violently agitating an oil contaminated with water in a sample bottle and then letting it rest helps us understand more about both the oil and the water (also air release and foaming tendency).
 Very similar to the blender test for field inspection of oil condition (use our search engine for more information on this method).

-35 Things that Aren’t Going Wrong
+35 Things That Aren’t Going Wrong

 Have a good sight glass center-line with your machine’s target oil level.
 Have another one at the sump bottom (BS&W bowl).
 Let’s say that you visually inspect your machine with good light at both locations.
 All you see is clear and bright oil of the right color.
 What can you conclude?
-Well, there are about 35 things that could be going wrong with your oil and machine but you know are not going wrong (see sidebar) due to this simple visual inspection, including the harmful presence of water.
-Do it!

-35 things that are not happening when oil is clear, bright and the correct color when observed at both the oil level sight glass and the BS&W sight glass (some exceptions apply):
+35 things that are not happening when oil is clear, bright, and the correct color when observed at both the oil level sight glass and the BS&W sight glass (some exceptions apply):

 1. Oil is NOT oxidized